SHogenboom/BourdonVosTest/README.md

 <H3 id="codingstyle"> Coding Style </H3>

-As the main part of the O-BVT in programmed in Javascript in will only discuss those coding style guidelines.
+As the main part of the O-BVT in programmed in JavaScript in will only discuss those coding style guidelines.
 The HTML and CSS files are of such short and basic content that they did not follow any pre-specified coding styles.

-I started of by learning Javascript on [w3schools](https://www.w3schools.com), and thus followed their [coding style guidelines](https://www.w3schools.com/js/js_conventions.asp) & example formats.
-However, I must note that I forgot about the "rule" that javascript code lines should not be longer than 80 characters.
+I started of by learning JavaScript on [w3schools](https://www.w3schools.com), and thus followed their [coding style guidelines](https://www.w3schools.com/js/js_conventions.asp) & example formats.
+However, I must note that I forgot about the "rule" that JavaScript code lines should not be longer than 80 characters.
 Therefore, the earlier code does not follow this format.
 Unfortunately, due to time constraints, I was unable to revert all source files to the appropriate style guidelines.
-Furthermore, it is important to note that the w3schools coding style guidelines do not mention that "variables" that remain constant should be assigned `CAPITALIZED` names, as is specified in the [Google Javascript Style Guide](https://google.github.io/styleguide/jsguide.html).
+Furthermore, it is important to note that the w3schools coding style guidelines do not mention that "variables" that remain constant should be assigned `CAPITALIZED` names, as is specified in the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).
 The w3schools guideline merely states naming variables with `camelCase` format.
 Consequently, variables are named according to the `camelCase` format, unless they were stored in `sessionStorage` memory.
 The coding style guidelines also did not agree on whether variables should be initialized at the beginning of the document, or where they are used.
 The current source files initialize variables at the beginning of the document when they influence, for example, the amount of figures that should be created.
 Variables that are only relevant for that function / section of code (e.g., a counter) are initialized before use.

 I have also incorporated my own coding style preferences.
 Firstly, that all functions should be accompanied by an explanation of their function.
 I find that this increases understanding of the code at a later time.
 Secondly, I mark all ends of functions, loops, and if statements as soon as I create one.
 This is mainly to do with error provision, as it allows me to keep track of where one section begins, and another finishes.

-**According to me the most important Javascript style guide aspects were: **
+**According to me the most important JavaScript style guide aspects were: **

 * Indent coding with 4 spaces
 * camelCase name variables